dfsp-spirit/meshlearn/README.md

 **This is highly experimental and work-in-progress, ignore this.**

-**This is not intended to be used by others.
+**This is a quick prototype and not intended to be used by others.
 There is no stable API whatsoever, everything changes at will.**

+*Note: This only reason this is public it that this makes it more convenient to install the package from scripts running on cloud-based AI platforms, like Google Colab, without having to mess with the Github authentication system.*

 ## About